San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 ## How To Edit in Your Favorite Text Editor

+To edit in your text editor (as opposed to the browser) you need to fork and clone the repo.
 This is the pattern you should learn if you want to work on open-source documentation.

 _Forking_ means you make your own copy of the repo so you can make all the changes you want without disturbing the main project.